Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers: Abstract

 \section{Abstract}

-We show that a two dimensional system of active particles that interact hydrodynamically such as microswimmers can be expressed using a unifying Hamiltonian formalism.
-We simulate a random arrangement of co-oriented microswimmers and find they evolve into sharp lines at a particular tilt.
-We call these states "escalators" as particles circulate along these canted conveyor belts.
-We argue that the conservation of the Hamiltonian and its symmetry germinate the self-assembly of the observed steady-state arrangements.
-The Hamiltonian is scale-invariant and depends strictly on the angles between the particles and their swimming orientation, thereby restricting their available phase-space.
-Stability analysis confirms that alignment at either a low or a high angle is unstable, and the ensemble of swimmers breaks into escalators.
+We show that a two-dimensional system of flocking microswimmers interacting hydrodynamically can be expressed using a Hamiltonian formalism.
+The Hamiltonian depends strictly on the angles between the particles and their swimming orientation, thereby restricting their available phase-space.
+Simulations of co-oriented microswimmers evolve into ``escalators” --- sharp lines at a particular tilt along which particles circulate.
+The conservation of the Hamiltonian and its symmetry germinate the self-assembly of the observed steady-state arrangements as confirmed by stability analysis.